Topics Map > Human Resource System (HRS) > Benefits Administration

 1. Please remove all Medicare information once Medicare coverage has ended.

-2. Please effective date the row for date Medicare has ended.
+2. Please effective date the row for the date Medicare ended.

 3. Press Save